RetailRocket/Interval/README.md

 Interval<TPoint> with lower and upper bounds.
 Each of bound can be of three types: Open, Close and Infinity.
 It alows to create combinations of intervals:

 #### Closed
+Both boundary points are inculded to interval

 ![](readme/images/closed.png)

 [a, b] = {x | a <= x <= b}

 #### Open
+Both boundary points are not inculded to interval

 ![](readme/images/open.png)

 (a, b) = {x | a < x < b}

 #### openClosed (a, b]
+Lower bound is not included to interval, upper bound is included to interval

 ![](readme/images/openClosed.png)